 that comes up when we travel overseas and no, it's not in Australia as a lot of people seem to think.
 We're our own

-separate, dinky little country located in the Southern Pacific ocean.
+separate, small island country located in the Southern Pacific ocean.
 Looking on a

 map, New Zealand is situated to the bottom-right of Australia.